ackerdev/objection-timestamp/README.md

 ```

 ## Usage
+When timestamps are enabled on a model, the appropriate timestamp attributes will be set to `new Date()` before insert and update actions.

+### Enable timestamps for a model
-Just set the `timestamp` static property on your model to true:
+Set the `timestamp` static property on your model to true:

 ```js
 class MyModel {